AzDocs/AzDocs/Wiki/Azure.md

 ![Classic pipeline](../wiki_images/classic_pipeline_howto_2.png)

+8. *Save* & *Create Release*.
 Congratulations, you can now run your pipeline and spin up secure & compliant Azure resources.

-However, there are a few more tips & tricks we found useful.
+> NOTE: However, there are a few more tips & tricks we found useful.
 The following paragraphs containing tips & tricks are optional:

 ### Taskgroup all the things
 TODO